How to delete Mail storage on Mac

 Advanced email management

-For those who need more control or are experiencing email related issues, these advanced techniques can help you manage mail storage.
+For those who need more control or are experiencing email related issues, these advanced techniques can help you manage mail storage more effectively.

 Using Mailbird to manage and delete email

-Mailbird for Mac is a powerful yet simple email client that helps you manage large volumes of email.
-You can download and use the Free version or choose one of the paid plans.
+Mailbird for Mac is a powerful yet simple email client that helps you manage large volumes of email efficiently.
+You can download and use the Free version or choose the Premium plan for advanced storage management features.

 Uninstall and reinstall Mail

-• Reinstall Mail: Go to the Mac App Store, search for the Mail app, and reinstall it.
+- Reinstall Mail: Go to the Mac App Store, search for the Mail app, and reinstall it.
+This approach completely resets the Mail application and clears all cached data.

 Resetting Mail

-• Backup data: Ensure all important email and attachments are backed up first.
+- Backup data: Ensure all important email and attachments are backed up first using the export methods described above.

-• Reset Mail: Go to “~/Library/Containers/com.apple.mail” and delete this folder.
+- Reset Mail: Go to "~/Library/Containers/com.apple.mail" and delete this folder.
+Apple's Mail troubleshooting guide confirms this method resolves most storage-related issues.

-• Reopen Mail: The app will reset to its default state.
+- Reopen Mail: The app will reset to its default state and rebuild its database from server sources.

 Conclusion